neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 (LIFSpikeNOLEAK)=
 ![](#Brian-non-LIF-fig-label)

 In other words, adding the leak made the neuron more robust to noise.
-An important property for the brain, and perhaps also for low power neuromorphic hardware that we’ll talk about later in the course.
+An important property for the brain, and perhaps also for low power neuromorphic hardware that we'll talk about later in the course.

 So why does the leak make it more noise robust?
 Well that was answered by [](https://doi.org/10.1162/089976603762552924).
-The mathematical analysis is complicated, but it boils down to the fact that if you either have a leak, or a nonlinearity in the differential equations, the fluctuations due to the internal noise don’t accumulate over time, whereas with a linear and non-leaky neuron, they do.
+The mathematical analysis is complicated, but it boils down to the fact that if you either have a leak, or a nonlinearity in the differential equations, the fluctuations due to the internal noise don't accumulate over time, whereas with a linear and non-leaky neuron, they do.

 ## LIF neuron with synapses

-OK, so we have an LIF neuron which we’ve just seen has some nice properties that you’d want a biological neuron model to have.
+OK, so we have an LIF neuron which we've just seen has some nice properties that you'd want a biological neuron model to have.
 But still, when you look at the graph [here](#ideal-graph), you can see that these instantaneous jumps in the model are not very realistic.
 So how can we improve that?

 A simple answer is to change the model so that instead of having an instantaneous effect on the membrane potential, instead it has an instantaneous effect on an input current, which is then provided as an input to the leaky integrate-and-fire neuron.

 You can see on the bottom plot [here](#LIFimproved) that the input current is now behaving like the membrane potential before, with this exponential shape.
-You can think of that as a model of the internal processes of the synapses that we’ll talk more about next week.
+You can think of that as a model of the internal processes of the synapses that we'll talk more about next week.

 :::{figure} #LIF-with-synapses-fig-label
 :label: LIFimproved